keepthrifty/keepthrifty.github.io/_posts/2016-06-26-escape-fashion-trap-part-2.md

 Going to a popular big box retail store, I found "premium" t-shirt for sale for $8.00.

-Presuming the quality that can be expected from this kind of supplier, lets say each of these has a useful life (both from quality and fashion) of 2 years.
+Presuming the quality that can be expected from this kind of supplier, lets say this shirt has a useful life (both from quality and fashion) of 2 years.

 Over the next 30 years, I have to buy a new t-shirt every 2 years for $8, totaling $120 for the 15 I buy over that time.